gorilla/schema/README.md

 * a pointer to one of the above types
 * a slice or a pointer to a slice of one of the above types

-Non-supported types are simply ignored, however custom types can be registered to be converted.
+Unsupported types are simply ignored, however custom types can be registered to be converted.

 More examples are available on the Gorilla website: http://www.gorillatoolkit.org/pkg/schema